wp-plugins/wp-braintree/readme.txt

 Now create a new post/page and insert Braintree shortcode for your product.
 For example:

 `[wp_braintree_button item_name="Test Product" item_amount="5.00"]`

+Use the following shortcode to sell a digital item/product using Braintree:

+`[wp_braintree_button item_name="Test Product" item_amount="5.00" url="example.com/downloads/myproduct.zip"]`

+The plugin will let the customer download the digital item after a successful payment.

 For screenshots, detailed documentation, support and updates, please visit: [WordPress Braintree plugin](http://www.tipsandtricks-hq.com/wordpress-braintree-plugin) page